EmergeTools/emerge-android/performance/README.md

 ### View performance results

 Performance tests run numerous iterations of base & head to ensure accuracy and statistical significance.
-Typically, tests will complete in about 10-15 minutes, but can take longer depending on test duration & required samples.
+Typically, tests will complete in about 10-15 minutes but can take longer depending on test duration & required samples.

 Once complete, you can view the results in the Emerge dashboard: